saipavanpvs/Ansible/README.md

 set_facts:
 It will capture the output of the result and store it in a varibale. it can be used anywhere.
+It can be used to capture the error codes and based on it , we can perform actions on it.